ctphoenix/Python-Course-Material/chapter5.md

 In this homework, we will analyze a dataset consisting of an assortment of wines classified into "high quality" and "low quality", and will use k-Nearest Neighbors to predict whether or not other information about the wine helps us correctly guess whether a new wine will be of high quality.

 *** =instructions
 - To ensure that each variable contributes equally to the KNN classifier, standardize the data.
-That is, subtract each variable by its mean, and divide it by its standard deviation.
+That is, subtract each variable in `numeric_data` by its mean, and divide it by its standard deviation.
 Store this again as `numeric_data`.
 - Principal components is a way to take a linear snapshot of the data from several different angles, with each snapshot ordered by how well they align with variation in the data.
 Use the `PCA` function in the scikit-learn (sklearn) library to find and store the two most informative principal components of the data (a matrix with two columns corresponding to the principal components), and store as `pca`.
 - Use the `fit` and `transform` methods on `numeric_data` to extract the first two principal components, and store as `principal_components`.

 *** =hint
+- You can find the mean and standard deviation along each column by selecting `axis=0` in `np.mean` and `np.std`, respectively.
 - The method that returns the top two principal components is `sklearn.decomposition.PCA(2)`.
 Store this as `pca`!

 *** =pre_exercise_code